OWASP/www-chapter-belgium/index.md

 ## Upcoming events

 * A series of virtual chapter meetings will takes place in the coming weeks.

-Join us every 3rd Thursday from 17:00 until 18:00 CET.
+Join us **every 3rd Thursday of the month, from 17:00 until 18:00 CET**.
 [The next one will take place on 18/02/2021](https://owasp.org/www-chapter-belgium#div-meetings).

 ## Chapter sponsors